11 Pineapple Benefits and 4 Side Effects (+ Nutrition Facts)

 How to Cut A Pineapple

-To avoid wasting too much flesh, you should peel a pineapple thoroughly.
-To do this, first, separate the leaves with a sharp knife.
-Now place the fruit on the edge and cut the peel off as thinly as possible.
+You should make sure you cut your pineapple properly to avoid wasting too much flesh.
+To do this, first cut off the leaves with a sharp knife, then turn the fruit upside down and cut the skin off as thinly as possible.

-Start by cutting off the skin of one-half of the fruit in strips from top to bottom until the pineapple is completely peeled.
+Start by cutting off the skin from one half of the fruit in strips from top to bottom until the pineapple is completely peeled.
 Once that’s done, you can quarter the pineapple and easily cut out the core.

 To keep your fruit fresh for as long as possible, you should know the best way to store it.
 Since pineapple is a tropical fruit, it absolutely does not tolerate the cold in the refrigerator.
 Temperatures below seven degrees do it no good.

 After buying it, you should store it in a bright place and at room temperature.
-Unlike other fruits, pineapple does not ripen.
+Unlike other fruits, pineapple does not ripen at home.

-However, if the fruit is cut, it must be stored in the refrigerator so that it does not spoil.
-To do this, place the pineapple on the cut side on an appropriate plate.
-Alternatively, you can cut it into small pieces and store it in an airtight box in the refrigerator or freeze it.
+However, once the fruit is cut, it must be stored in the refrigerator so that it does not spoil.
+To do this, place the pineapple on an appropriate plate with the cut side facing down.
+Alternatively, you can cut it into small pieces and store it in an airtight box in the refrigerator or freezer.

 How to Make your Pineapple Even Sweeter

 Did you buy a fruit that is not sweet enough or still unripe?
-Then we have the solution: just turn the pineapple upside down.
-Preferably even a day before eating.
+Then we have the solution: just turn the pineapple upside down, preferably one day before you want to eat it.
 Since the tropical fruit ripens from the bottom up, it is often sweeter at the bottom.
 Turning it upside down and giving it the necessary time allows the sugars in the fruit to distribute better, making it sweeter.

 Tips for Use: What Are Pineapples Good for?

-The vitamin bomb is not only popular in summer.
-It brings a tropical aroma to our kitchens all year round and can be prepared in a variety of ways.
+The vitamin bomb is not only popular in summer – it brings a tropical vibe to our kitchens all year round and can be prepared in a variety of ways.

 Whether as a cocktail ingredient, topping, or in hearty dishes, pineapple is a real highlight.

-One of the most famous dishes with pineapple is probably Toast Hawaii.
-But not only on bread, but the tropical fruit is also a real taste miracle.
+One of the most famous dishes with pineapple is probably Hawaiian pizza, but the tropical fruit is also a real taste sensation as part of other meals too.

 - Pineapple Curry

 In a curry, the tropical fruit really comes into its own.
-Plus, it’s dead easy to prepare and tastes great.
-It’s best to use tender chicken breast and coconut milk for your curry and serve it with basmati rice. - On the grill
+Plus, it’s super easy to prepare and tastes great.
+It’s best to use tender chicken breast and coconut milk to make your curry and serve it with basmati rice. - On the BBQ

-Have you ever grilled pineapple before?
-You can season it with herbs and pepper and grill it, or use it for vegetable barbecue skewers with onions and mini tomatoes.
-The tropical fruit develops a special flavor when grilled and goes great with chicken, shrimp, and tofu. - As a highlight in a salad
+Have you ever barbecued pineapple before?
+You can simply season it with pepper and some herbs or put it on vegetable skewers together with onions and cherry tomatoes.
+The tropical fruit develops a special flavor when barbecued and goes great with chicken, shrimp, and tofu. - As a highlight in a Salad

-Whether it’s summer or winter; salad makes a great side dish and is especially refreshing with pineapple slices.
-Nuts and cheese go great with the fruit. - Pineapple Salsa
+Whether it’s summer or winter, a salad makes a great side dish and is especially refreshing with some pineapple slices.
+Nuts and cheese go great with the fruit too. - Pineapple Salsa

-In just a few steps, this fiery dip becomes something really special.
-To make it, simply mix some mango, jalapeños, bell peppers, tomatoes, and some pineapple together with pepper and some garlic.
-Your pineapple salsa is ready. - Pineapple Chutney
+All it takes is just a few steps to whip up this special fiery dip.
+Simply mix some mango, jalapeños, bell peppers, tomatoes, and pineapple together with pepper and some garlic, and there you have it, your pineapple salsa is ready to go. - Pineapple Chutney

-Creamy, fiery, and perfect as a dip, pineapple enhances your chutney in a special way.
-The spicy-fruity sauce with chili, ginger, and lime juice goes wonderfully with vegetables and meat.
+Pineapple makes for a special addition to your chutney, a creamy, fiery delicacy that’s perfect as a dip.
+The spicy-yet-fruity sauce can be made with chili, ginger, and lime juice and goes wonderfully with vegetables and meat.

-In addition to hearty dishes, you can of course eat pineapple plain, make a jam or use it in desserts.
+In addition to hearty dishes, you can, of course, eat pineapple on its own, make a jam or use it in desserts.

 - Pineapple in the morning